 On Dec.
 23, 1913, President Woodrow Wilson signed the Federal Reserve Act into law. and the Federal Reserve System was created, in part, to prevent future banking panics.
 The Act allowed the Federal Reserve to print paper money (“Federal Reserve notes”) that could be lent to banks when the need for cash arose.
 At least 40% of the value of Federal Reserve notes in circulation had to be held in gold reserves.

+However, 1929 marked the beginning of one of the worst American financial crises to date.
 On Oct.
-24, Black Thursday began the US stock market crash of 1929.
-Between 1929 and 1931, as the Great Depression took hold, the Federal Reserve pursued a policy of deflation, allowing the money in circulation to drop in relation to its gold reserves.
-Between 1930 and 1932 cumulative deflation hit 30%.
-Between 1930 and 1933, nearly 10,000 banks failed and by early Mar.
+24 of that year, Black Thursday heralded the U.S. stock market crash, which in turn triggered the Great Depression.
+In response, the Federal Reserve pursued a policy of deflation, allowing the money in circulation to drop in relation to its gold reserves.
+Between 1930 and 1932, cumulative deflation hit 30% and nearly 10,000 banks failed.
+By early Mar.
 1933, the Federal Reserve’s gold reserves were below the legal 40% limit.

 1933-1971: The International Gold Exchange Standard